dwhiffing/fury/content/aar/mf/mf2/mf2_aj/body.md

 decisive results against the MiG-29s, which disengage and head home for more missiles.
 But in the meantime the two surveillance Badgers are shot down, as well as one jammer Badger, and my raid turns back and clears the coast.
-Phase 1 is successful\!
+Phase 1 is successful!
 (Assuming the Russians don’t simply launch two more… I’m hoping intelligence reports that they only have a very small number of them are correct.)